somnambulist-tech/collection/README.md

 $locked->shift()
 ```

-#### Dot Access
+### Dot Access

-From V3, dot access is available on:
+Dot access is available on:

  * has*
  * get
  * extract
- * with
+ * aggregate functions

-From V2.1 dot notation can now be used directly with the Collection for both `get()` and `extract()`
-calls.
 For example: `users.*.name` would fetch the name from all elements in the users key space.
 Dot access
 can call into:

  * arrays